AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 Together, they describe how much water is 'lost'  from the system.
 This is the loss-functioon .
 Total loss per day given a typical soil profile per level of soil moisture.

 In a wet climate, soils will be at field capacity, because that's where they like to be.

+Below critical moisture, soil is also quite comfortable.
+In deserts.
+New precipitation is limited, and immediately gets evaporated.

+Thus, 2 preferred states.
+One in dry season and one in wet season.